Scouting reports for all Futures Game players

 Last year’s third overall pick Clark brings plenty of flash to the Futures Game with plus-plus speed and impressive outfield defense.
 Offensively, he’s done a tremendous job at staying in the zone and making contact on hittable pitches at Single-A, and optimistic evaluators are still hopeful he can reach average power as a potential five-tool threat.
 Lee, who was acquired at last year’s Trade Deadline for Michael Lorenzen, is a bat-first infielder who is living up to that hype with a .297/.370/.517 line and an organization-best 30 extra-base hits in 66 Double-A games.

-Expected not to play after his callup to the The Show, the No. 8 pick of the 2022 Draft missed the first two months of the season with a back injury.
-But Lee came back swinging the bat well, using his advanced approach at the plate with even more power than he’s shown previously, to post a .997 OPS since his June 4 return to Triple-A (1.029 in 20 games).
+Lee, the No. 8 pick of the 2022 Draft, won't play after his callup to the The Show.
+He returned from missing the first two months of the season with a back injury swinging the bat well, using his advanced approach at the plate with even more power than he’s shown previously, to post a .997 OPS since his June 4 reintroduction to Triple-A (1.029 in 20 games).
+Keaschall replaces Lee as Minnesota's representative, and he'll also be a legitimate offensive threat for the AL. The 2023 second-rounder collected 30 extra-base hits through his first 77 games across High-A and Double-A.

 White Sox: Colson Montgomery, SS (No. 1/MLB No. 16); Noah Schultz, LHP (No. 2/MLB No. 18)